Avoisavo/mantle-hacks/README.md

  3. Rent Generation & Shared Economy : When other players land on owned assets, NFTs generate rent and rewards.
 This enables continuous yield from ownership.

+### Architectural flow

+The CoinTown application follows a three-tier architecture pattern, flowing from the user interface layer down through the API layer to the blockchain layer.

+**Frontend Layer (Next.js Application)**
+The frontend is built as a Next.js application that serves as the primary user interface.
+It consists of three main sub-layers: Pages, Components, and Hooks.
+Pages handle routing and page-level logic, Components contain reusable UI elements and business logic, and Hooks manage state and side effects.
+The frontend communicates with external services like Google OAuth and WalletConnect for authentication, and connects to the API layer for backend operations.

+**API Layer (Next.js API Routes)**
+The API layer acts as an intermediary between the frontend and blockchain.
+It contains three primary service modules: Account Management handles smart account creation and queries, Auth/KYC Verification processes identity verification requests and signatures, and Game Server manages multiplayer game state synchronization via WebSocket connections.
+The API layer receives requests from the frontend, processes them, and interacts with the blockchain layer on behalf of users.

+**Blockchain Layer (Mantle Sepolia)**
+The blockchain layer consists of multiple smart contracts deployed on Mantle Sepolia testnet.
+The Smart Account Factory creates ERC-4337 smart accounts using deterministic address generation.
+The KYC Registry stores identity verification status for users.
+Town Token Contracts handle the game's token economy, including top-up and deduct operations.
+NFT Contracts manage the real-world asset NFTs that players can own in the game.
+All contract interactions flow through the API layer, which signs transactions using server-side wallets or user signatures.

 ## Technology Stack